INTI-CMNB-FPGA/fpga_lib/tcl/README.md

 ### programming.tcl

 * Most tool has not Tcl support for programming.
 We prepare text files and command to execute with Tcl and finnaly use `exec`.
 * It automatically detect the vendor Tcl interpreter.
 * The device to be programmed can be specified with the `-dev` argument.
 Possible values are:
-  * `fpga`, `spi` and `bpi` for ISE Impact.
-It autodetect the cable used.
-  * Not supported yet for Vivado.
-  * `fpga` for Quartus.
-Only support for usb-blaster cable.
-  * `fpga` for Libero FlashPro.
-Only support for FlashPro5 cable in spi_slave mode.
-* The default device is `fpga`.
+  `fpga` (default), `spi` and `bpi`.
-* Device options can be specified in options.tcl.
+* Additional device options can be specified in options.tcl.
 * The bistream *path/name* is specified with the `-bit` argument. **NOTE:** Libero uses the project file to find it.

 ### Makefile